msmith1294-real/invoice-dashboard/README.md

    laravel herd start
    ```

-   Or configure Nginx in your production environment.
+   Or configure Nginx in your environment.

 ## Usage
 - The dashboard will display high-level invoice data, and you can filter by time period or other aggregations.